austinsonger/Policy-Portal/data-management.md

   * Github Enterprise (source code),
   * (HR),
   * (expense reports), etc.
-* Unstructured business documents such as Word documents, Excel spreadsheets and PowerPoint presentations are stored on \<PlaceHolder> internal file share.
+* Unstructured business documents such as Word documents, Excel spreadsheets and PowerPoint presentations are stored on `<Company Placeholder>` internal file share.
 * Confidential business documents/records are be stored in encrypted form and with access control enabled on a need-to-know basis.

 **Transient Data Managemet**

 Data may be temporarily stored by a system for processing.
 For example, a storage device may be used to stage temp/raw files prior to being uploaded to the production environment in AWS.
 These transient data repositories are not intended for long term storage, and data is purged immediately after use.

-_\<PlaceHolder> currently does NOT use transient storage for any sensitive data._
+_`<Company Placeholder>` currently does NOT use transient storage for any sensitive data._